 This project was funded by the Clackamas River Water Providers (CRWP) and managed by CRWP Water Resources Manager, Kim Swan.
-Field sampling in 2020 was led by Christopher Burtch of Cole Ecological, Inc. with assistance from Kim Swan of CRWP and Suzanne DeLorenzo, Water Quality Manager for Clackamas River Water (CRW).
+Field sampling in 2022 was led by Christopher Burtch of Cole Ecological, Inc. with assistance from Kim Swan and Christine Hollenbeck from the Clackamas River Water Providers (CRWP).
 Macroinvertebrate samples were processed by Christopher Burtch.
-Project taxonomy was performed by Cole Ecological, Inc. taxonomists Michael Cole and Ann Gregoire.
+Project taxonomy was performed by taxonomists Michael Cole and Ann Gregoire.